-Anyone can appreciate Tuscany’s sweeping beauty, but those that love wine and history should stay at the Rosewood Castiglion del Bosco, which is located on an 800-year-old estate featuring the Brunello di Montalcino winery.
+Anyone can appreciate Tuscany’s sweeping beauty, but those that love wine and history should stay at the Rosewood Castiglion del Bosco in the Siena Province, which is located on an 800-year-old estate featuring the Brunello di Montalcino winery.
 Guests that visit in September can even be a part of the annual harvest.

 Most of the property’s 42 lavish, regal suites come with a private terrace and vineyard views, but the real splurge is one of the 11 restored 17th-and-18th-century farmhouses set amid the vines, complete with amenities like private pools, patios, and jacuzzis.